 Specific notes

 f) The frequencies 156.300 MHz (channel 06), 156.525 MHz (channel 70), 156.800 MHz (channel 16), 161.975 MHz (AIS 1) and 162.025 MHz (AIS 2) may also be used by aircraft stations for the purpose of search and rescue operations and other safety-related communication.
-(WRC-07)
+The frequencies 156.525 MHz (channel 70), 161.975 MHz (AIS 1) and 162.025 MHz (AIS 2) may also be used by Group A autonomous maritime radio devices intended for maritime safety, with use of AIS technology for digital selective calling.
+Such use shall be in accordance with the most recent version of Recommendation ITU-R M.[AMRD].
+(WRC-19)

 …

 mm) Transmission on these channels is limited to coast stations.
 If permitted by administrations and specified by national regulations, these channels may be used by ship stations for transmission.
 All precautions should be taken to avoid harmful interference to channels AIS 1, AIS 2, 2027* and 2028*.
-(WRC-15)
+Channels 2078, 2019 and 2079 may also be used for Group B autonomous maritime radio devices not intended for maritime safety which use technologies other than AIS and are in accordance with the most recent version of Recommendation ITU-R M.[AMRD].
+Group B autonomous maritime radio devices shall not cause harmful interference to, or claim protection from, stations operating in the fixed or mobile services.
+The e.i.r.p. of Group B autonomous maritime radio devices shall be limited to 100 mW.
+(WRC-19)

 * From 1 January 2019, channel 2027 will be designated ASM 1 and channel 2028 will be designated ASM 2.